-Laurie specializes in the placement of partners and associates in international law firms in Tokyo, whether it is their first time living in Japan or they are looking to move laterally within the market.
-In addition to her private practice work, Laurie also places in-house counsel in multinational companies in Japan.
+Laurie specializes in the placement of partners and associates into international law firms in Tokyo, whether it is their first time living in Japan or if they are looking to move laterally within the market.
+In addition to her private practice work, Laurie also places in-house counsel in multi-national and Japanese companies in Japan.

-On March 14, 2012, Laurie presented on the developments in the Korean legal market at a meeting of the Legal Services Committee of the American Chamber of Commerce in Korea, and she published an IFLR article titled, "How to compete in Korea's liberalized legal market" (7/17/12).
+On March 14, 2012, Laurie presented on the developments in the Korean legal market at a meeting of the Legal Services Committee of the American Chamber of Commerce in Korea and she published an IFLR article titled "How to compete in Korea's liberalized legal market" (7/17/12).
 She also moderated a panel presentation in Hong Kong discussing "Understanding the Korean Legal Market from the Inside: A Road Map to Assist Your Firm in Deciding Whether and How Best to Open a Successful Office in Korea" (1/24/13).
-To address issues facing in-house lawyers and multinational companies, Laurie participated in a panel at the annual conference of the International Association of Korean Lawyers in Los Angeles in 2012, and then participated in a panel discussion aimed at more junior lawyers at the organization's conference in New York in 2014.
 In April 2015, Laurie returned to give a second presentation to the Legal Services Committee of the American Chamber of Commerce in Korea, focusing on Phase 3 of the liberalization process.

 Georgetown University Law Center/School of Foreign Service, Washington, D.C.: J.D./M.S.F.S., joint degree program in Law and International Relations

 J.D.
 Honors: magna cum laude, Order of the Coif